 Yes.
 Oui.
 Si.
 Ja.
 Shì.
 Hlja.
 Ok, that last one was Klingon, but you get the point.
 You need to brush your dog's teeth.

 Brushing your dog’s teeth is the most effective dental routine.
-There are tons of alternative products to help improve their dental health, but none of them compare to good old fashioned tooth brushing.
+There are tons of alternative products to help improve their dental health, but none of them compare to good old-fashioned tooth brushing.

 Brushing removes more bacteria than any other home dental procedure, so it’s an unavoidable necessity if you want a healthy dog.
-Oral bacteria hides well.
+Oral bacteria hide well.
 It tucks itself under your dog's gum line, rests in-between teeth, and even coats their tongue.

 The scariest part is what bacteria can do below the surface.
 Periodontal disease is the decay and deterioration of the bone that holds the tooth.
 This can lead to teeth dying, breaking, chipping, and even falling out.